sma/dart_st72/README.md

     51 textframe        missing, requires UI
     52 dclearetc        missing

 `done` means that the primitive is implemented in Dart. `missing` means, it is not implemented yet.
 Some primitives are implemented only `partially`. `requires UI` means that this needs, well, some graphical UI and makes no sense with just a command line.
 I could imagine a Flutter implemention or a stand-alone version based on SDL.
-That should also use the old font file.
+That should also use the old font file for additional flavor.

 ## Links and References